hashicorp/terraform/website/docs/configuration/locals.html.md

 ## When To Use Local Values

-Local Values can be helpful to avoid repeating the same values or expressions multiple times in a configuration, but if overused they can also make a configuration hard to read by future maintainers by hiding the actual values used.
+Local values can be helpful to avoid repeating the same values or expressions multiple times in a configuration, but if overused they can also make a configuration hard to read by future maintainers by hiding the actual values used.

-Use Local Values only in moderation, in situations where a single value or result is used in many places _and_ that value is likely to be changed in future.
+Use local values only in moderation, in situations where a single value or result is used in many places _and_ that value is likely to be changed in future.
 The ability to easily change the value in a central place is the key advantage of local values.